Puffwump/Nol-s-rng/README.md

-# Nol-s-rng
+# Nol-s RNG

-this is a small rng game i made, new features hopefully coming soon!
+This is a small RNG game made by me.
+Don't expect too much, more features coming!!!

+>[!TIP]
+>Contribute pls